United States Space Force Combat Forces Command: Unifying Space Forces under Air Force Space Command

 When Space Command was established, it was headquartered at Peterson Air Force Base, Colorado and consisted of the Aerospace Defense Center and Cheyenne Mountain Support Group.
 In 1983, Strategic Air Command began to transfer its space and missile warning, systems, bases, and units to Space Command, establishing the 1st Space Wing on 1 January 1983.
 Major transfers from Strategic Air Command included Peterson Air Force Base, Thule Air Base, Sondrestrom Air Base, Clear Air Force Station, and responsibility for the creation of Falcon Air Force Station.
 By 1984, Strategic Air Command ceased to be responsible for space operations, transferring the Defense Meteorological Satellite Program and Defense Support Program, as well as operational responsibility for the Military Strategic and Tactical Relay and Global Positioning System, both of which were in development.
 In 1985, Space Command activated the 2d Space Wing and renamed to Air Force Space Command on 15 November, to distinguish itself from Naval Space Command and the new United States Space Command.
 In 1986, Air Force Space Command established the 3rd Space Support Wing and inactivated the Aerospace Defense Center and Cheyenne Mountain Support Group.
 In 1989, the 73d Space Surveillance Group was activated under Air Force Space Command, centralizing its space surveillance capabilities.

-Unlike Strategic Air Command, Air Force Systems Command was reluctant to transfer over its space assets.
+Unlike Strategic Air Command, Air Force Systems Command was reluctant to transfer its space assets.
 The Air Force Satellite Control Network was not reassigned to Air Force Space Command until 1987.
 The Combined Space Operations Center would not be fully transferred over until 1993 Space launch would remain under Air Force Systems Command until 1990, when Air Force Space Command began a gradual takeover.
 While Air Force Space Command had sought the mission since its activation, Air Force Systems Command had fought the change at every turn.
 Delta II and Atlas E launches transferred first, followed by the Atlas II, Titan II, and Titan IV.
 On 1 October 1990, Air Force Systems Command transferred Patrick Air Force Base, Cape Canaveral Air Force Station, and Vandenberg Air Force Base to Air Force Space Command.
 On the same day, the 9th Space Division and Space Communications Division were activated to manage launch functions.